gregcaporaso/amf-tutorial/book/tutorial.md

 # comment for chloe please note the followings:

-Please this file whic I am sending by mail. rice-taxonomy-maarjAM.qza add command for converting this to qzv file. we need to change file in taxa plot also.
+Please this file which I am sending by mail. rice-taxonomy-maarjAM.qza add command for converting this to qzv file. we need to change file in taxa plot also. we will use the file generated in sklearn.
+In the AncomBC also we need to change the file. merge taxonomy need to n=be changed in ancombc also.
+Then I changed column name to sample name this gave us result and graph.
 ______________________________________________________________________

+# Taxonomy Bar Plot

 :::{describe-usage}
 taxa_bar_plots = use.action(